VictorZoo/LoD-Loc/README.md

-"model_pth"           # the directory of .obj and .blend files "blender_pth"         # the local executable program of BLENDER "interval"            # sampling interval list for wireframe points "if_save"             # whether visulize the projected wireframe images or not;
+"model_pth"           # the directory of .obj and .blend files "blender_pth"         # the local executable program of BLENDER "interval"            # sampling interval list for wireframe points "if_save"             # whether visualize the projected wireframe images or not;
 ```